-• If you define your own units, provide the fully-qualified class names of the annotations through the -Aunits option, using a comma-no-space-separated notation:

-javac -classpath /full/path/to/myProject/bin:/full/path/to/myLibrary/bin \ -processor org.checkerframework.checker.units.UnitsChecker \
+- If you define your own units, provide the fully-qualified class names of the annotations through the -Aunits option, using a comma-no-space-separated notation: - javac -classpath /full/path/to/myProject/bin:/full/path/to/myLibrary/bin \ -processor org.checkerframework.checker.units.UnitsChecker \

 -Aunits=myPackage.qual.MyUnit,myPackage.qual.MyOtherUnit MyFile.java ...
-The annotations listed in -Aunits must be accessible to the compiler during compilation in the classpath.
-In other words, they must already be compiled (and, typically, be on the javac classpath) before you run the Units Checker with javac.
+The annotations listed in -Aunits must be accessible to the compiler during compilation.
+Before you run the Units Checker with javac, they must be compiled and on the same path (the classpath or processorpath) as the Checker Framework.
 It is not sufficient to supply their source files on the command line.

-- You can also provide the fully-qualified paths to a set of directories that contain units qualifiers through the -AunitsDirs option, using a colon-no-space-separated notation.
-For example: - javac -classpath /full/path/to/myProject/bin:/full/path/to/myLibrary/bin \ -processor org.checkerframework.checker.units.UnitsChecker \
+• You can also provide the fully-qualified paths to a set of directories that contain units qualifiers through the -AunitsDirs option, using a colon-no-space-separated notation.
+For example, if the Checker Framework is on the classpath rather than the processorpath:

+''' javac -classpath /full/path/to/myProject/bin:/full/path/to/myLibrary/bin \ -processor org.checkerframework.checker.units.UnitsChecker \ '''